— THE MONTANA SUMMER INSTITUTE 2019 —

 Pre-institute track 3:

-Screening and Intervention for Alcohol, Marijuana, Interpersonal Violence and Suicide Risk
+Screening and Brief Interventions FOR Alcohol, Marijuana, Sexual Assault and Suicide Risk

 In this interactive workshop, we will discuss issues related to screening for high-risk alcohol use, high-risk cannabis/marijuana use, interpersonal violence, and suicide risk within a PCN Framework.
 We will discuss the theory, social considerations, and the steps involved in brief interventions that utilize Motivational Interviewing in their delivery.
 We will provide training in and practice with specific motivational interviewing strategies.
 Finally, we will review how brief interventions that include norms can be part of an overall strategic prevention plan to impact the health of individuals and our communities.